6502/simple-parser/README.md

 # simple-parser

-A very simple (~300 lines) parser for expressions, written in C; just because
+A very simple (~500 lines) parser for expressions, written in C; just because.

+Compiles source expression to stack-based bytecode for a very simple VM

 Supports as binary operands